CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 # Loss weights: lambda_box, lambda_DFL, lambda_cls — original YOLOv12 values
 </pre>

-> ⚠️ **Do not infer the epoch budget from the training curves.** The curves show how long a run *lasted*; with early stopping active, that is not necessarily the configured budget *T*.
-Because *T* is the denominator of the A1 curriculum (Eq.
+> 📎 **Take the epoch budget from `TrainingHyperparameters.yaml`, not from a training curve.** A curve shows how long a run *lasted*; with early stopping active that is not necessarily the configured budget *T*, and *T* is the denominator of the A1 curriculum (Eq.
 3) and the A3 annealing schedule (Eq.
-7), using the wrong value changes the loss function itself.
+7).

 </details>